 C5.
 Appropriate use of media and techniques.
 Appropriate and manipulate the technology and terminology that underpin the media skills in their subject study.
 Demonstrate technical ability in using a variety of media techniques and new technology within their area of study such as cameras, lighting, recording voice and sounds, editing, animation techniques and use of software skills in visual effects.
 Use media technology to combine and manipulate source material.
-Use camera and lighting techniques appropriately in animation, visual effects and CGI work.
+Use camera and lighting techniques appropriately in 2D and 3D animation.
 Use voice, music and sound effects imaginatively in recording and producing soundtracks.
 Use software skills appropriately.
-Increased competence in using a variety of media and techniques appropriately to the solution of animation, visual effects and game art assignments.
+Increased competence in using a variety of media and techniques appropriately to the solution of animation assignments.
 Demonstrate high levels of achievement in the appropriate utilisation of media and techniques in negotiated study assignments.
 Produce work showing competence in final design and production methods and professional practices, culminating in the presentation and showcasing of their work for exhibition and competition festivals.
 Demonstrate high levels of professional competence and skill in the development and production of finished design proposals and completed works showcasing their ability to compete in the professional arena.
 C6.
 Deal with the complexity of negotiating a project from concept through to production, including costing and liaison with industry/ funding organisations where appropriate, culminating in analysis and evaluation of final work.
 Recognise the diversity of design practice, analyse design problems, generate ideas and explore creative use of materials and processes.
-Identify relevant and appropriate sources of information and application to the visual and textual analysis of animation, visual effects and game art.
+Identify relevant and appropriate sources of information and application to the visual and textual analysis of animation.
 Manage plans of action within available resources and time limits.
-Apply creative thinking effectively to problem solving in specific vocational areas of animation, visual effects and game art with due regard to the constraints of time, cost, commercial requirements and other considerations.
+Apply creative thinking effectively to problem solving in specific vocational areas of animation with due regard to the constraints of time, cost, commercial requirements and other considerations.
 Manage an extensive work programme, plan time effectively and meet deadlines.
 Produce a body of work showing competence from concept through design and operational aspects of media production technologies, systems, techniques and professional practices to final presentation and evaluation.
-Operate effectively in complex and unpredictable situations within practical and professional environments requiring the exercise of personal responsibility/accountability and largely autonomous initiative and direction.
+Operate effectively in complex and unpredictable situations within practical and professional environments requiring the exercise of personal responsibility / accountability and largely autonomous initiative and direction.